chrisdreid/single-file-vsix/README.md

 ## Troubleshooting

 - **Global Defaults Not Set**: If you haven’t configured `singleFileRoot`, the extension will prompt you on first use.
-Make sure Single-File is installed or accessible at the path you configure.
+Make sure Single-File is installed or accessible at the path you configure. **You should set your singleFileRoot to the repo directory on your local system.**
+ - - Example: **'/home/< username >/dev/single-file'**
 - **Check Output Logs**: Go to `View → Output` in VS Code, then select **Single-File** in the dropdown.
 This log may show errors about missing paths, invalid arguments, or Python environment issues.
 - **Pyenv**: If you specify a `pyenvVersion`, ensure that version is installed via pyenv (and accessible on your system).